acdebarros/resippy/README.md

 In the next milestone, I hope to:

-- [X] Create a new "groceries" function that generates, prints, and saves a grocery list based on what's on the meal plan
+- [ ] Create a new "groceries" function that generates, prints, and saves a grocery list based on what's on the meal plan;
+- [ ] Add a "random" function that prints out a random recipe and can work with the filter input as well.